LIT-Protocol/CeramicIntegration/notes.md

-# Notes
+# General Notes From Building with Ceramic

 ### Node

-For ceramic it seems you're required to run a client, which can either be based on your own node (using their "core" client Implementation) or using their JS HTTP client.
+For ceramic you're required to run a client, which can either be based on your own node (using their "core" client Implementation) or using their JS HTTP client.
 Core requires setting up a IPFS node and a dag-jose apparently, so for now if I need to do this, and it looks like I do, I'm going with JS HTTP.

-### What a

-#

-#

-#

----

 # Glossary